USDA-SCINet/scinet-workbooks/workbooks/_contribute/components/quiz.md

       - answer3
     answer: 2
     solution: "This is printed if the user gets the answer correct.
 If this is not included, and there is no \"Response\" attribute, the result will just show \"Success!\" instead"
+  - question: "This question has code in the solution.
+You can specify that code should be copiable or not."
+    qid: 6
+    solution: "The code for this component will look something like:

+    <code class='copy'>This code can be copied</code>

+    <code class='nocopy'>This code can not be copied</code>"
 ---

 ## Component Examples